mikeos-tech/dictionary-sync/README.md

 ### 5. Going on-line with the Repository

 You now need to set up an online *git* repository, making it private if you can.
-You need set it up so you can use *ssh* to push and pull from it and take a copy of the URL you would use for this.
+You need set it up so you can use *ssh* to push and pull from it and take a copy of the **URL** you would use for this.
+You will also need to use this **URL** for setting up additional machines.

+I only suggest making the repository private to keep things tidy and avoid it appearing searches.
+I would not expect a personal dictionary would be of real interest to anyone or come with any privacy issues, unless you spell check your password file? :-).
+If you use this idea for anything other than trivial files you would need to think about the security of the files.

-Connect the local repository to the remote one using the following command with the URL you just copied/noted in place of the word *URL*.
+Connect the local repository to the remote one using the following command with the **URL** you just copied/noted in place of the word **URL**.
 This command needs to be executed within the folder you created and will connect the local and the remote repositories.

      git remote add origin URL